mskoldSU/master_projects/README.md

 ### Project: Individual heterogeneity in brown bear catchability (Bachelor/Master)

-The Swedish brown bear population is monitored by volunteers collecting scat samples that are sent for genetic identification to NRM.
+The Swedish brown bear population is monitored by volunteers collecting scat samples that are sent for genetic identification to NRM ([description of programme](https://www.nrm.se/forskningochsamlingar/miljoforskningochovervakning/viltovervakning/brunbjorn/inventeringsarbete.9005859.html)).
 Under ideal conditions, when samples can be assumed a random draw from the population, the number of samples found from a particular individual will follow a Poisson distribution.
 This can be utilized to estimate the proportion of